Qilu Bank

 Qilu Bank Co., Ltd. is a city commercial bank in mainland China, formed through the merger of Shandong Provincial Commercial Bank and Jinan City Commercial Bank.
-The head office is located in Jinan, Shandong Province, with branches established in all 16 prefecture-level cities within the province and outside the province in Beijing, Tianjin, Zhengzhou, Kaifeng (including Lankao County), Lianyungang, Xuzhou, Nanjing, and Shanghai.
+The head office is located in Jinan, Shandong, with branches established in all 16 prefecture-level cities within the province and outside the province in Beijing, Tianjin, Zhengzhou, Kaifeng (including Lankao County), Lianyungang, Xuzhou, Nanjing, and Shanghai.